 Grounds for Divorce in Pennsylvania

-Call a Family Law Attorney for Guidance
+Call Our Divorce Attorney for Guidance

 Getting married in Pennsylvania is relatively cheap and quick, but getting divorced can be costly and time consuming.
 When a divorce action is filed, the matter is not concluded until grounds have been established, and all economic matters tied to the marriage are resolved.

-At Regan Law Firm, our experienced Allentown divorce lawyer strives to resolve these matters outside of court in an amicable fashion, but, if necessary, he is prepared to take them to trial to get the most favorable outcome.
+At Regan Law Firm, our experienced Allentown lawyer strives to resolve these matters outside of court in an amicable fashion, but, if necessary, he is prepared to take them to trial to get the most favorable outcome.

 Grounds for Divorce in PA

 In Pennsylvania, divorce can be sought on a fault or no-fault basis.
 Grounds for divorce are routinely established through no-fault allegations, citing an irretrievably broken marriage.
 Fault grounds for divorce include:

 However, it is rare for a divorce to be litigated and granted on these grounds as it much easier to achieve no-fault grounds for divorce.